Yellow-Dog-Man/Spz.NET/README.md

 Gaussian clouds implement `IReadOnlyList<Gaussian>`, so they can be indexed and enumerated through as a normal collection.

-Also included in this repo is a demo library consisting of a simple console app to demonstrate how to use Spuzzy.
+Also included in this repo is a demo library consisting of a simple console app to demonstrate how to use Spz.NET.

 Unit tests and a proper nuget release will be coming soon.